 If you would prefer to make your own cleaner, all you need is baking soda and distilled white vinegar.
 Pour one cup of baking soda into a small plastic bowl and add about one-fourth cup of distilled white vinegar, or just enough to form... a thick paste.
 The mixture will fizz and when it stops, dip a microfiber cloth or sponge into the paste and apply to the glass doors.
 Let the paste remain on the glass for at least 15 minutes.
 Then wipe down the surfaces with a microfiber cloth and plain water.
 Rinse very well and dry completely to prevent spotting.

 For daily cleaning, mix one cup of distilled white vinegar, one cup of water, and one tablespoon of dishwashing detergent in a spray bottle.
-After a shower, spray the solution on the glass and allow to work for several minutes and then rinse with hot water.
+After a shower, spray the solution on the glass and allow it to work for several minutes and then rinse with hot water.
 Use a squeegee to remove water or dry the glass completely.

 One of the toughest parts of a shower stall to clean is the sliding glass door track.
 You can use a commercial cleaner or your homemade mixture and an old toothbrush to reach all the tight spaces.
 Again, give the cleaner plenty of time to work, rinse with plain water, and dry well with a cloth or paper towel wrapped around the toothbrush to absorb all the moisture.